Michigan Car Accident FAQs

 How much does it cost to file a lawsuit?

-It doesn’t cost any money to file a Michigan No-Fault insurance lawsuit.
-In Michigan, it is done on a contingency basis.
-That means the injured victim doesn’t pay any money upfront – and only pays a small percentage of the awarded money to the attorney if they win.
+Filing a Michigan No-Fault insurance lawsuit doesn’t require any upfront payment.
+It is done on a contingency basis, meaning the injured victim only pays a small percentage of the awarded money to the attorney if they win.

 How much time do I have to file a lawsuit?